 TFI Documentary Fund: Rules and Regulations

-The TFI Documentary Fund, presented by The Orchard, supports and furthers the development of exceptional character-driven, non-fiction works that spotlight contemporary themes with an original focus and bold, creative filmmaking.
+The TFI Documentary Fund supports and furthers the development of exceptional character-driven, non-fiction works that spotlight contemporary themes with an original focus and bold, creative filmmaking.
 This fund allows TFI to financially support many audience-grabbing genres that fall under the documentary field.

 In order to qualify for the TFI Documentary Fund, entrants must satisfy all of the following Rules and Eligibility Requirements.
 Failure to meet any of these criteria will render a submission ineligible:

 - Submitted projects must be feature-length documentaries with an intended length of at least 67 minutes and should creatively present and depict unique character(s).

-- Submitted projects may be in the advanced stages of development, production or post-production, but must not have aired on any form of television, been screened publicly or have been distributed in theatres or via the Internet prior to October 2015.
+- Submitted projects may be in the advanced stages of development, production or post-production, but must not have aired on any form of television, been screened publicly or have been distributed in theatres or via the Internet prior to selection.

 - Foreign language documentaries are eligible, but they must be subtitled and suitable for an American audience.

 - Applicants must be over 18-years old.

 - Student films and documentary short films are not eligible for submission.
 However, grad theses being turned into feature films are eligible (See FAQ).

-- Applicants will be notified by late 2015 whether their films are awarded funding or not.
+- Applicants will be notified whether their films are awarded funding or not.

 All submissions must include the following:

 - Applicants must complete the online application and upload a thorough proposal, both of which should include:

 - A project description outlining the form and style of the film